Process for buying your first home in VIC

 At the point of signing the contract

 4. When you are signing the contract it is important to ensure you have the stated deposit ready, because once the seller signs the contract you will be required to pay the deposit, as the contract will be officially binding.
 The deposit is negotiable and is usually an amount up to 10% of the purchase price.
 You may be able to negotiate paying a lower initial deposit when you sign the contract and the balance at a later date (e.g. once all the checks have been completed)

 Important Tip: A seller may reject an offer for reasons other than the price, such as conditions placed on the offer.
 For example, a seller might reject your offer if it is conditional on a longer settlement period, or if another buyer offers a similar price with the seller’s preferred settlement period.
 Therefore, it is important you verbally confirm the condition with the agent before you sign the contract.

 5. If you are buying the property with someone else, you will need to provide your legal rep with the type of ownership you will have.
 There are two types of shared ownership; joint tenants or tenants in common.

 Important Tip: Speak to an FHBA Coach to get some guidance on which option is best suited to your needs.
 Your legal rep is also qualified to provide advice on which type of ownership is your best option.

 After signing the contract

-6. If you have a cooling off period or time to get the checks & approvals in place, you will need to ensure you have done your checks (i.e. building & pest inspection if applicable) and got unconditional finance approval within this time frame.
+6. If you have time to get the checks & approvals in place, you will need to ensure you have done your checks (i.e. building & pest inspection if applicable) and get unconditional finance approval within this time frame.
 During this time, enquiries and searches are made and documents prepared by your legal rep.

 Important Tip: It is wise to get the building & pest inspection and the unconditional loan approval as soon as possible after the contract is signed.
 This will allow you to save time if you don’t end up proceeding with the purchase and have to find another property.